Skip to main content

 Learn more about the Send Document API call.

-Download the signed PDF
+Download the signed document

 curl -H "Authorization: ApiKey [username]:[secret]" -o download.pdf -X GET https://eu-api.legalesign.com/api/v1/pdf/:documentId/

-The PDF binary is in the body of the response.
-The curl '-o' command puts the BODY of the response straight into a file.
 Many REST or HTTP libraries treat HTTP response objects as if they were files in which case simply save your response object like a normal file.

 4. Send a PDF for signature(s)